UWMC and HMC Billing & Collection Policy (PDF)

 - Dispute of charges

-- Providing additional information for billing another payer
+- Providing additional information for billing another payer or insurance

 - Quality of care and billing accuracy issues are to be resolved as quickly as possible and prior to enforcing collection standards.